Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The counter for AES-CTR is the size of the cipher's block, i.e. 128 bits.
 It is derived from a 128-bit sequence consisting of

-- a block counter in the least significant 16 bits, which counts the blocks in a packet,
+- a block counter in the least significant 16 bits which counts the blocks in a packet;

-- a packet index - based on the packet sequence number in the SRT header - in the next 32 bits,
+- a packet index, based on the packet sequence number in the SRT header, in the next 32 bits;

 - eighty zeroed bits.